mdheisser/Three-React-Template/README.md

 Code split:
 - common/: of general interest for the sandbox framework
-- modules/: building blocks for samples. some hints of modules: 'common', 'helpers', 'UI', ... (+ see an example with new heighmap module below).
+- modules/: building blocks for samples some hints of modules: 'common', 'helpers', 'UI', ... (+ see an example with new heighmap module below).
 - samples/: Demos, tests, tools samples mostly dealing with 3D and UI components defined in modules.
 Note that any new sample must be added to sample declaration file `index.ts` at the root of this folder
 - resources/assets/: Local assets (self hosted): every thing that isn't code (images, 3d models, ..)